canonical/tailscale-snap/docs/manual-testing-playbook.md

 This functionality works to some extend, but comes with some limitations due to strict confinement.

-### Tailscale login, up, and set
+### Tailscale configuration options

-This is about extra configuration flags to the following subcommands:

-- `tailscale login`
-- `tailscale up`
-- `tailscale set`
+Tailscale exposes some configuration options that can be managed through `tailscale` subcommands.

-All these subcommands accept many flags for configuring tailscaled, such as whether to accept DNS config from the admin panel, to use a custom control server, or to use a custom hostname.
+For example, to use a custom control server, whether to accept DNS config from the control server, or to override the machine hostname.

+These options can be set at any time using `tailscale set` with the desired arguments.
+The options can also be set by passing extra arguments to `tailscale up` or `tailscale login` when initially bringing up the network or logging in.

-To see all the options supported:
+To see all the options supported on the various subcommands:

 ```bash
 lxc exec tailscale-1 -- tailscale login -h